rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

  (lowering the network difficulty).
 Immediately, other miners see an increase
  (as it's now less difficult to mine blocks).
-A miner receiving ~20 blocks per day would now be mining ~23 blocks.
+A miner that was receiving ~20 blocks per day would now be mining ~23 blocks.

-This increased profitability might cause the out-of-business mining farm to get back into the game.
+This change might cause the
+ out-of-business mining farm to get back into the game.
 They turn all their machines back on, and